chameleon-ai/webm-guide/README.md

 When specifying bitrates in ffmpeg, the prefix `k` means Kilobits, so it's important to keep in mind that you're using the base 1000 definition of the term as well as *bits* so you have to divide by 8 to get bytes.

 Side note: [webm-for-4chan](https://github.com/chameleon-ai/webm-for-4chan/tree/main) prints the final webm file size in KB and you want a file under 6144 or 4096

+# yt-dlp
+[yt-dlp](https://github.com/yt-dlp/yt-dlp) is pretty much the best way to download any video.
+It supports thousands of sites, not just YouTube.

+Most of the time, you just need to provide the URL and it will download the best available video by default.
+There are a couple handy things to know:
+- Download an upcoming or ongoing livestream: `yt-dlp --wait-for-video 30 --live-from-start`
+- Download the auto subtitles: `yt-dlp --write-auto-sub --skip-download`
+- Download only the section from 10:00 to the end of the video `yt-dlp --download-sections "*10:00-inf"`

 # ffmpeg
 [ 	![image.jpg](https://files.catbox.moe/rklvkb.png)](https://files.catbox.moe/rklvkb.png)